Complete Guide to Home Cell Signal Boosters

 How does a cell phone booster work?

-- A cell signal booster.
+- A cell signal booster

-- An outside antenna.
+- An outside donor antenna

-- An inside antenna.
+- An inside broadcast antenna

-- Coax cables that connect the antennas to the booster.
+- Coax cables that connect the antennas to the booster

-The cell signal booster
+1. The cell signal booster

-The outside antenna
+2. The outside donor antenna

 You’ll usually mount the donor antenna on your roof, high enough so that it has an unobstructed line of sight to one or more cell phone towers.
 You can also mount this antenna on a pole or tower next to your home.

-There are two different types of donor antennas:
+There are two types of donor antennas:

-The inside antenna
+3. The inside broadcast antenna

-The broadcast antenna connects to the Inside port on the cell signal booster via a run of coax cable.
+The broadcast antenna connects to the inside port on the cell signal booster via a run of coax cable.

 There are two types of indoor antennas.
 The layout of your home usually determines which type of antenna will give you the best coverage.

-Coax cables
+4. Coax cables

 A cell signal booster system uses coaxial cables (often just called “coax”) to connect the outside and inside antennas to the cell signal booster.

 You may need to pull cable through your home’s walls to get to the antennas.
-There are many YouTube videos that explain how to do that; you can also get help from a satellite TV installer, electrician, or handyman.
+There are many YouTube videos that demonstrate how to do that; you can also get help from a satellite TV installer, electrician, or handyman.

 There are two types of coax cable used with most home cellular booster systems: